adamgf/react-native-opencv3/README.md

 There are also some functions that are available for the various basic types but not all of these have been tested.
 The best thing to do is investigate the sample apps to see what is available and has been tested.

 Of course not all OpenCV functions are supported but a large chunk of ImgProc and Core methods are.
-To see what is supported on iOS look at the file ImgProcFunctions.mm.
+To see what is supported on iOS look at the file OpencvFuncs.mm.
 On Android method invocation is used so any Core and ImgProc function can be called but not every function is going to work because arrays of Mats cannot yet be passed to functions for example.

-Copyright © 2019-20 Adam G. Freeman, All Rights Reserved.
+*Copyright © 2019-20 Adam G. Freeman, All Rights Reserved.*

 Sample apps are at: https://github.com/adamgf/react-native-opencv3-tests